mr-mcox/bcf-sound-documentation/docs/source/checklists/ppt/after_service.rst

     * It should display a confirmation message when you press the power button.
       Once that happens, pres the power button a second time
     * You can verify that it's turned off by seeing the blue power light on the projectors turn off
+    * Return the remote to the cabinet

 - [_] Turn off lobby projector

   .. ifconfig:: detail in ('high')

     * It is turned off with the tan remote stored in the metal cabinet of the sound booth
+    * Return the remote to the cabinet

 - [_] Log off powerpoint computer